JosephTLyons/change-line-length/README.md

 whatever you like.

 ## TODO:
+- [ ] Remove bugginess
+    - [ ] Jittering wrap guide
-- [ ] Remove bugginess (jittering wrap guide, sometimes it flickers between two settings)
+    - [ ] Sometimes it flickers between two settings
+    - [ ] Sometimes Atom says it needs to restart and begins to act very strange
 - [ ] Fix error sound when using commands
 - [ ] Find a way to discreetly store the current index adjustment instead of using package settings